 The third line, yang, shows a qualified person performing great works.
 An unqualified person, through undue pride, would make mistakes.

-The fourth line, yang, shows that powerful people are able to control themselves in difficult situations, thus bringing about good fortune.
+The fourth line, yang, shows that powerful people are able to control themselves in difficult situations.

 The fifth line, yin, shows the humility of truly great people, and the support of all those around them.
 They are worthy leaders.